Skip to main content

 Humanitarian protection aims to prevent, reduce, and respond to the risks and consequences of violence, deprivation, and abuse in humanitarian settings.

-According to the Global Protection Cluster, in 2022, over 138 million persons required protection due to humanitarian crises.
+According to the Global Protection Cluster, in 2023, over 168 million people required protection due to humanitarian crises.

-In 2022, more than 17 million people benefited from EU-funded protection actions.
+In 2023, nearly 10 million people benefited from EU-funded protection actions.